The Women’s Charter governs civil divorce cases for non-Muslims in Singapore.

 In determining what is unreasonable behaviour, the court will first subjectively analyse if the plaintiff finds it intolerable to live with the defendant, regardless of whether the plaintiff has a reasonable cause for this attitude.
 The court will then evaluate the behaviour of the defendant to determine if it is unreasonable for the plaintiff to have to continue living with the defendant.
 The court will consider both spouses’ attitudes, character, and behaviour throughout the marriage.

-The plaintiff does not need to show malice on the part of the defendant to establish unreasonable behaviour.
+The plaintiff does not need to show malice on the part of the defendant to establish unreasonable behaviour, one of the key reasons for divorce.

 Whilst individual acts might not be unreasonable, a series of acts over some time might be found to be unreasonable behaviour.
 The court will look at the cumulative effect of certain acts.